cctbx/cctbx_project/README.md

 source ~/crystal/build/setpaths.sh
 ```

 which brings in all of the relevant binaries.
-For example, with the builder=dials options above, one can use the dials command line scripts to process data
+For example, after building with the ```--builder=dials``` options above, one can now use the dials command line scripts to process or view data, e.g.

 ```
 dials.image_viewer  my.cbf
 ```

+To see more checkout the [dials homepage](https://dials.github.io/).

 Further, one can access the cctbx python base using the not-so-keyboard-friendly ```libtbx.python```